Many people fall victim to fraud each year. Read on to learn about four risks you should be aware of.

 A frequent money-making scam is bogus car advertising.
 Fraudsters place ads looking for people to advertise well-known products on their vehicles.
 A contract may be signed and a check is sent to cover costs for the installer or support team, and the rest for the consumer to keep for payment.
 But what’s crooked about all this is that the check is fake, and the victim is left to cover the amount of the check.

 On to mystery shoppers.
 Now, mystery shoppers can truly be used by legitimate retailers to get reviews of products and services.
 In those situations, the shopper is reimbursed for the purchase, and typically keeps the product.
-Fraudsters take advantage of this employment opportunity by placing ads for mystery shoppers with the impression of making BIG money.
+Fraudsters take advantage of this employment opportunity by placing ads for mystery shoppers with promises of unusually high earnings.

 Remember, if it seems too good to be true, it usually is.
 Some fraudsters will ask for a fee upfront to be registered as a mystery shopper — this is a red flag.
 The fraudsters request the mystery shopper to purchase money grams, reloadable cash cards, or gift cards.